larsonjj/generator-yeogurt/README.md

 ***Automated Documentation***

-- You now have the option to auto-generate a styleguide via [Knyle Style Sheets](http://warpspire.com/posts/kss/) with SASS, LESS, or CSS
+- You now have the option to auto-generate a styleguide via [Knyle Style Sheets](http://warpspire.com/posts/kss/) with Sass, Less, or CSS
 - Another new option has been added to allow a JavaScript API to be generated from your scripts via [JSDoc](http://usejsdoc.org/).

 There are a ton of updates in this release, so be sure to check out the [Changelog](https://github.com/larsonjj/generator-yeogurt/blob/master/CHANGELOG.md) to view them all.